-Sometimes I feel we forget that children also encounter emotional, social and physical challenges and intentional yoga practice with breathing techniques can be incredibly valuable for them.
+Sometimes I feel we forget that children also encounter emotional, social, and physical challenges and intentional yoga practice with breathing techniques can be incredibly valuable.
 There are many areas where kids of all ages benefit from the practice of Yoga:

 - It improves patience